-All students who have accepted their provisional offer of a place in our Sixth Form will be invited to formally enrol on the first day of term in September.
+All students who have accepted their provisional offer of a place in our Sixth Form will be invited to formally enrol for their A Level subjects on the first day of term in September.

 WHAT MAKES OUR SIXTH FORM SO SUCCESSFUL?